swiftlang/swift-evolution/proposals/0246-mathable.md

 FloatingPoint, so someone implementing such a type already needs to make a decision about how to handle it.
 There's a second question of how to handle these with `Complex` or `SIMD` types; one solution would be to only define them for types conforming to `Real`.

+## Changes from previous revisions
+1. A number of functions (`atan2`, `erf`, `erfc`, `gamma`, `logGamma`) have been moved from `ElementaryFunctions` onto `Real`.
+The rationale for this is threefold: `atan2` never made much sense for non-real arguments.
+Implementations of `erf`, `erfc`, `gamma` and `logGamma` are not available on all platforms.
+Finally, those four functions are not actually "elementary", so the naming is more accurate following this change.

+2. `hypot` has been added to `Real`.
+We would like to have a more general solution for efficiently rescaling computations in the future, but `hypot` is a tool that people can use today.